kevinthecity/OrderedBroadcastExample/README.md

 When registering a receiver programmatically, we have the ability to set a priority on it.
 You might have seen this before, but never known why to use it.
 Well, now you know!
 Ordered broadcasts will inspect this priority before sending to the receivers.
 Receivers with a higher priority will catch the broadcast first, and then send itself on to lower ones (default is 0).

-The beauty of using an ordered broadcast is that you can decide whether or not your want that broadcast propagated.
-For example, if you have two BroadcastReceivers catching the broadcast, one as a foreground receiver and one as a background receiver, you can tell the foreground receiver to abort the broadcast using `abortBroadcast()`, so that any lower priority receivers won’t catch it.
+The beauty of using an ordered broadcast is that you (the developer) can decide whether or not your want that broadcast propagated.
+For example, if you have two BroadcastReceivers catching q broadcast, one as a foreground receiver and one as a background receiver, you can tell the foreground receiver to abort the broadcast using `abortBroadcast()`, so that any lower priority receivers won’t catch it.

 	private BroadcastReceiver mForegroundReceiver = new BroadcastReceiver() {
 	 @Override